The SMART Mentoring Program

 Who Joins SMART?

-Students is designed to support the needs of students who identify with the ALANAM (African-American/Black, Latinx/Hispanic, Asian/Pacific Islander, Native American/American Indian, Alaskan Native, Multiracial) community.
+SMART is designed to support the needs of students who identify with the ALANAM (African-American/Black, Latinx/Hispanic, Asian/Pacific Islander, Native American/American Indian, Alaskan Native, Multiracial) community.

 There are complexities associated with being a student in a new environment.
 According to research conducted at Elon and college campuses nationwide, students from different populations experience challenges that may affect their sense of connectedness and belonging.
 These challenges may also negatively affect their academic and social experiences.
 The SMART program is designed to help first-year students of color of all interests, majors, and identities address these challenges during this transformative time in their lives.
 For many students in these communities, intentional support through peer, faculty and staff mentoring is critical to their matriculation to graduation and success in their undergraduate career.